RSE-at-SU/RSE-at-SU/README.md

 </p>
 </details>

-The Technical ARM (Affiliated RSE@SU Members) are established **Stellenbosch University technical and support staff** who provide input into RSE@SU activities relevant to their areas of expertise.
+The Technical ARM (Affiliated RSE@SUN Members) are established **Stellenbosch University technical and support staff** who provide input into RSE@SUN activities relevant to their areas of expertise.

 <hr>

 #### Internal Partners

-RSE@SU benefits from the support of the <em>AgroInformatics Initiative</em> at Stellenbosch University, in partnership with **Dr Jan Greyling**.
+RSE@SUN benefits from the support of the <em>AgroInformatics Initiative</em> at Stellenbosch University, in partnership with **Dr Jan Greyling**.

 <hr>

 #### External Partners

-RSE@SU is open to collaborations and other engagements with academic and non-academic partners outside Stellenbosch University - please contact Dr Martin with enquiries: <a href="mailto:kcmartin@sun.ac.za">kcmartin@sun.ac.za</a>
+RSE@SUN is open to collaborations and other engagements with academic and non-academic partners outside Stellenbosch University - please contact Dr Martin with enquiries: <a href="mailto:kcmartin@sun.ac.za">kcmartin@sun.ac.za</a>

 <hr>